 12.5% of the pension you would have received, based on the value of your deferred pension at the date of your death, would be paid to each of up to four dependent children.
+Where there are more than four Children, the pensions shall be paid to the four youngest of them.
 If no survivor's pension is payable the children's pensions are doubled.

-What benefits are payable if I die after retiring?
+What benefits are payable if I die after retirement?

-If you die after your pension has started, the benefits are:
+If you die after your pension has started the benefits are: